saidturgut/Magrat/README.md

 **magrat** is a machine monitor that can simulate all kinds of computers. it currently uses cli as view

+> it's only a portfolio project for me, so it's not a product.

 #

 **x8bit :** this machine hosts the 8 bit microchip cpus from the 70s